MatetlotDev/ExpeditionFinder/README.md

-## --- Devlopment in progress, please contact me if you have any question ---
+## --- Development in progress, please contact me if you have any question ---

 # Expedetion Finder